Wedding of Princess Beatrice and Edoardo Mapelli Mozzi

 The wedding of Princess Beatrice of York and Edoardo Mapelli Mozzi took place on 17 July 2020 at the Royal Chapel of All Saints, Royal Lodge, Windsor.
 The bride, Princess Beatrice of York, is a member of the British royal family.
-The groom, Edoardo Mapelli Mozzi, is a property developer.
-Originally scheduled for 29 May 2020 at Chapel Royal of St James's Palace, the wedding was delayed due to the COVID-19 pandemic.
+The groom, Edoardo Mapelli Mozzi, is a property developer and member of a family that were part of the Italian nobility.
+Scheduled for 29 May 2020 at Chapel Royal of St James's Palace, the wedding was delayed due to the COVID-19 pandemic.

 Engagement announcement

-Princess Beatrice of York is the elder daughter of Prince Andrew, Duke of York and Sarah, Duchess of York.
+Princess Beatrice of York is the elder daughter of Andrew Mountbatten-Windsor, formerly Prince Andrew, Duke of York, and Sarah Ferguson.
 Beatrice is a granddaughter of Queen Elizabeth II.
 At the time of the engagement announcement, she was ninth in the line of succession to the British throne.
 Edoardo Mapelli Mozzi is the son of Alex Mapelli-Mozzi, a former British Olympian who represented the country at the 1972 Winter Olympics in alpine skiing events.

 The bride and groom have known each other since childhood and their families have been close friends for decades.
 They began dating in autumn 2018 and became engaged in Italy in September 2019 when Mapelli Mozzi gave the princess a ring designed by Shaun Leane, which has a central round brilliant cut diamond surrounded by tapered baguettes on a platinum pavé-style band.
 The ring bears a striking similarity to the engagement ring of Princess Beatrice's grandmother the Queen, and is estimated to be worth around $130,000.

-Although Beatrice is a member of the British royal family, she does not require the Queen's permission to marry.
+Although Beatrice is a member of the British royal family, she did not require the Queen's permission to marry.
 The couple's official engagement announcement was made on 26 September 2019 through the official website of the Duke of York and the official social networks of the royal family.
 Buckingham Palace also shared a series of official engagement photographs.
 The colour photographs were taken by Princess Eugenie while the black and white photographs were taken by Misan Harriman at Royal Lodge, Windsor Great Park.
 For the colour photographs Beatrice wore a Zimmermann green floral dress, and for the black and white photographs she appeared in an Espionage silk dress with a "wrap front silhouette and a flowing asymmetric skirt".

 Details about Princess Beatrice's wedding were revealed in February 2020.
 The engagement was overshadowed by her father's involvement with convicted sex offender Jeffrey Epstein, and later by the abrupt withdrawal of the Duke and Duchess of Sussex from royal duties.